 “So at Sarasota yesterday I asked McCarthy about that and he wasn’t perturbed at all.
 ‘I didn’t move Pesky because he couldn’t play shortstop,’ he said.
 ‘Why don’t my friends let me do the worrying?
 Pesky and Stephens are interchangeable, anyway.
 If my move is wrong; I’ll be the first one to know it.’

 “Anyway, McCarthy is vastly more excited about another development in the Red Sox camp.
 He’s babbling, almost, about the showing of Stan Spence as his first baseman.
 The former Washington outfielder who hasn’t played more than 50 games at first base in his big league career, is now the sensation of Sarasota and has the first base job all to himself.

 “McCarthy handed Spence a first baseman’s mitt the first day he reported, and now he’s ready to open the season with him.
 In fact, Murrell Jones, the Boston first baseman of last season, has seen so little action in the exhibition games that he’s about to ask somebody to introduce him to McCarthy so his presence in camp can be noted.”15

-Spence got off to a slow start so on April 29 McCarthy inserted Jake into the lineup, and though Jones hit a two-run homer in his first start, neither he nor Spence could make a bold enough statement with the stick.
+Spence got off to a slow start so on April 29 Jones replaced Spence in the fourth inning, and though Jones hit a two-run homer, neither he nor Spence could make a bold enough statement with the stick.
 On May 8 the Lowell Sun wrote: